Downside of Competitive Mentality

 I am simply exploring the ways of becoming a better human being.
 It's not a hobby but a way of life, as I can't see myself just as a part of statistics of eating, working, sleeping, procreating, retiring, and gracefully dying.

 Also, "Striving towards perfection" is not my game.
 No striving, and no perfection.
 For, my intuition is telling me that any major inner change in order to happen has to happen with ease, not by a strain.
-And as for perfection, being perfect would mean a very lonely live, so I am quite content being imperfect, and there are always enough of those around to remind me that I am.
+And as for perfection, being perfect would mean a very lonely life, so I am quite content being imperfect, and there are always enough of those around to remind me that I am.